Skepticism and the Veil of Perception

 Publisher: Rowman & Littlefield, 2001.

-This is a page of information about my book, Skepticism and the Veil of Perception, which was published in July of 2001.
+This is a page of information about my book, Skepticism and the Veil of Perception, which was published in 2001.
 Please consider buying it.

 The publisher has kindly granted permission to post some excerpts.
 (Note: The material linked below is copyrighted and may not be reproduced without permission of the publisher.)